HenriPodolski/next-mgnl/README.md

 - [ ] Check usage of next image, head and link in storybook
 - [ ] Pre-Commit hook
 - [ ] Provide documentation on how to setup
+- [ ] Log nextjs logs into Magnolia